Banging Toolbox

 • Provides a high-polished finish on timber wood grain.

-• Can get various and easy-to-replace sandpaper sheets, while you can also cut standard hand sandpaper to the right size to install on the tool (Cheap).
+• Can get various and easy-to-replace sandpaper sheets, while you can cut standard hand sandpaper to the right size to install on the tool (Cheap).

 • Small and lightweight, with not much power for large projects that requires any shaping of material.